Bernard Jackman: Expect excitement, quality, and a Leinster win

 There are always two schools of thought about the best strategy to take in terms of team selection leading into a knock-out stage and that is why being in a comfortable position in your domestic league is so important.

-We will find out tomorrow afternoon which team are in the best shape physically particularly entering the crucial last 20 minutes.
+We will find out this afternoon which team are in the best shape physically particularly entering the crucial last 20 minutes.

 The forecast is sunny and a balmy 20 degrees.
 Both teams like to move the ball and play high-tempo rugby which will test their fitness and concentration levels.
 I think Leinster will benefit from having Nigel Owens as match referee.